 All programs are offered without regard to gender, race, color, national origin, veteran status or handicap.
 The Admission requirements are based largely upon trucking industry requirements and a desire to learn about and pursue a career in the trucking industry.
-To be admitted, students must: be at least 18 years old (21 if intending to drive interstate); possess a valid state driver's license; have a motor vehicle driving record free from current serious offenses; be willing to submit to a drug test; be able to pass a United States Department of Transportation physical exam & drug screen; and be able to read, write, speak and understand the English language sufficient to be employed in the trucking industry (read traffic signs, converse with public, respond to official inquiries and complete required written documents).
+To be admitted, students must: be at least 18 years old (21 if intending to drive interstate); possess a valid state driver's license; have a motor vehicle driving record free from current serious offenses; be willing to submit to a drug test; be able to pass a United States Department of Transportation physical exam, obtain a commercial drivers license permit (CLP) & drug screen; and be able to read, write, speak and understand the English language sufficient to be employed in the trucking industry (read traffic signs, converse with public, respond to official inquiries and complete required written documents).